-> - The most common complication is recurrent deformity within the plaster.
-This is more likely with a volar than a dorsal fracture and if the ulna is intact.
+- The most common complication is recurrent deformity within the cast.
+This is more likely with a volar than with a dorsal fracture and if the ulna is intact.
 Median nerve entrapment can also occur.

 - The ulnar styloid may be fractured in an injury to the wrist.